Larry Slawson received his Master's Degree in 2018 from UNC Charlotte. He specializes in History and Theology.

 Perseverance of the Saints

 - Calvinist View: Calvinists believe that believers will “persevere” in their salvation as they are incapable of becoming “lost.”
-They argue that God’s predestination and election makes a believer secure in their faith, and that an individual is incapable of turning his/her back on God.
-Although an individual may attempt to “wrestle” against God (similar to the story of Jonah in the Bible), this view implies that the will of God is concrete and that ones’ destination is impervious to alteration.
+They argue that God’s predestination and election make a believer secure in their faith and that an individual is incapable of turning his/her back on God.
+Although an individual may attempt to “wrestle” against God (similar to the story of Jonah in the Bible), this view implies that the will of God is concrete and that one’s destination is impervious to alteration.

 - “The Five Articles of Remonstrance.”
 1610.